dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 ---
 title: "Hillshade, colors and marginal plots with tidyterra (II)"
-subtitle: 'The rain in Spain does not stay mainly in the plain'
+subtitle: "The rain in Spain does not stay mainly in the plain"
-excerpt: 'Add marginal plots to a SpatRaster map on ggplot2'
+excerpt: "Add marginal plots to a SpatRaster map on ggplot2"
 tags:
   - r_bloggers
   - rstats
   - rspatial
   - maps
   - ggplot2
   - tidyterra
   - terra
   - inset
   - mapSpain
 output:
   md_document:
     variant: gfm